nano713/suitcase_nano_pybridge/README.md

 # suitcase.nano_pybridge

-This is a suitcase subpackage for the hdf5 Output of Nano Pybridge.
+This is a suitcase subpackage for the hdf5 Output of Nano PyBridge.

 ## Installation